mrhanna/mrhanna/README.md

-# 👋 Hi, I'm Michael Hanna
+# Hi! 👋 I'm Michael

 🎷 I'm a freelance musician and educator actively pivoting into software development — bringing the same discipline, creativity, and problem-solving mindset that shaped my success in performance and teaching.